A Survey of Machine Unlearning: Other Unlearning Scenarios

 \section{Other Unlearning Scenarios}

-In addition to the settings of exact unlearning and approximate unlearning, there are other settings where access to the data, whether they are to be forgotten or retained, is restricted or highly secured.
+Beside the exact unlearning and approximate unlearning settings, there are other settings where access to the data, whether they are to be forgotten or retained, is restricted for security reasons.